marz1k/CitiesNearbyAPI/README.md

 # CitiesNearbyAPI
 Ready to launch API to get nearby cities from given location.
-PostgreSQL + Flask.
+Running on FLASK + PostgreSQL.
+Token protection featured.
 147k cities in DB.
-Token protection.
-Ready to launch.